 Leggings & Yoga Pants

 Others are thicker performance fabrics that fit about the same as a pair of tight jeans (which you will see everywhere) some people differentiate this type as “yoga pants” while others lump them in with leggings.
-Like many people in India, I have worn yoga pants (without a long top) out in public while running errands (malls, grocery stores, yoga class, etc) and at many tourists sites and on outdoor hikes.
+Like many people in India, I have worn yoga pants (without a long top) out in public while running errands (malls, grocery stores, yoga class, etc) and at many tourist sites and on outdoor hikes.
 And well, no one cares.
 If there is going to be enough walking and climbing stairs to equal a workout, I might as well dress like it.
 I don’t even get a second glance and I have the photos to prove it.

-I have paid attention and I get the same amount and type of attention whether I am wearing mid-thigh shorts and a tee shirt or wide legged pants with a long, loose Indian top.
+I have paid attention and I get the same amount and type of attention whether I am wearing mid-thigh shorts and a tee shirt or wide-legged pants with a long, loose Indian top.